Darwin D. Martin House: The gardener's cottage

-Built in 1909 of wood and stucco the gardener's cottage is so modest in size that a boxy configuration appears to have been inevitable, contrary to Wright's ideal of opening up the confining "box" of traditional American houses.
+Built in 1909 of wood and stucco, the gardener's cottage is so modest in size that a boxy configuration appears to have been inevitable, contrary to Wright's ideal of opening up the confining "box" of traditional American houses.
 Nevertheless, Wright managed to create an illusion of the pier and cantilever principle that characterized the Martin House by placing tall rectangular panels at each corner of the building.
 The gardener was Reuben Polder, who had to provide fresh flowers daily for every room in the Martin House, a task which he completed until Darwin Martin died in 1935.

-The gardener's cottage is on the west side of the complex, at 285 Woodward Avenue, Buffalo.
+The gardener's cottage is on the west side of the estate, at 285 Woodward Avenue, Buffalo.

 The conservatory

 Built for plant growing the conservatory features a glass-and-metal roof supported by brick piers.
 A plaster cast of the Winged Victory of Samothrace stands at the entrance and creates a vista through the pergola.
 The original conservatory was demolished in 1962, and rebuilt between 2004 and 2007 as part of the restoration.
-The conservatory is at the north end of the complex between the carriage house and the Barton House.
+The conservatory is at the north end of the estate between the carriage house and the Barton House.

 The pergola

 The pergola runs from the entrance hall of the Martin House to the entrance of the conservatory, and is about 100 ft (30m) long.

 The original pergola was demolished in 1962, and was rebuilt between 2004 and 2007.
-The Pergola is at the center of the complex, running north–south between the Martin House and the conservatory.
+The Pergola is at the center of the estate, running north–south between the Martin House and the conservatory.